 After the slaves have been upgraded, shut down the master, upgrade it to the same 5.1.x release as the slaves, and restart it.
 The 5.1 master is able to read the old binary logs written prior to the upgrade and to send them to the 5.1 slaves.
 The slaves recognize the old format and handle it properly.
 Binary logs created by the master subsequent to the upgrade are in 5.1 format.
 These too are recognized by the 5.1 slaves.

 In other words, when upgrading to MySQL 5.1, the slaves must be MySQL 5.1 before you can upgrade the master to 5.1.
 Note that downgrading from 5.1 to older versions does not work so simply: You must ensure that any 5.1 binary log or relay log has been fully processed, so that you can remove it before proceeding with the downgrade.

-Downgrading a replication setup to a previous version cannot be done once you have switched from statement-based to row-based replication, and after the first row-based statement has been written to the binlog.
+Downgrading a replication setup to a previous version cannot be done once you have switched from statement-based to row-based replication, and after the first row-based statement has been written to the binary log.
 See Section 16.1.2, “Replication Formats”.

 Some upgrades may require that you drop and re-create database objects when you move from one MySQL series to the next.
 For example, collation changes might require that table indexes be rebuilt.
-Such operations, if necessary, will be detailed at Section 184.108.40.206, “Upgrading from MySQL 5.0 to 5.1”.
+Such operations, if necessary, are detailed at Section 18.104.22.168, “Changes Affecting Upgrades to 5.1”.
 It is safest to perform these operations separately on the slaves and the master, and to disable replication of these operations from the master to the slave.
 To achieve this, use the following procedure: